-Search engine crawlers follow simple processes when accessing and indexing website information.
-On-page SEO factors, such as optimized metadata, play a vital role in assisting google to index site information correctly and assign rankings for a specific search query.
+Every experienced SEO consultant knows that optimizing your title tag and meta descriptions is one of the most important steps in the SEO process.
+Google crawls pages from top to bottom, so having your target keywords at the top of your page is really important.
+On-page SEO factors, such as optimized metadata, play a vital role in assisting google to know what your page is about so they can index that information correctly, and assign rankings for a specific search query.
 Optimizing metadata and following search engine guidelines provides an immediate lift in search engine optimization performance and provides a gateway to future growth.
-Check out our SEO meta data and on-page optimization best practices below to work into your marketing strategy
+Check out our SEO metadata and on-page optimization best practices below to work into your SEO strategy.

-- The first letter of each word should be capitalized.
+- Title tags look better in title case with the first letter of each word capitalized.

 - Conjunctions and prepositions should remain all lowercase.